 As an independent Drama Specialist, Edie has expanded her work to focus on teaching children the art of storytelling, public speaking, and performance skills.
 Edie is especially proud of the diverse backgrounds of her students and all the wonderful stories these children have shared.
 Her programs have enhanced curriculum in rural, urban and suburban communities.
-Schools she has worked at include; Andrews Academy, Probe Steam Academy, St. Cecelia, The Biome, Cahokia High School, McCluer South Berkeley High School, McCluer High School, City Academy, Webster Groves High School, Buder Elementary, North Campus and The Wilson School.
+Schools she has worked at include; Andrews Academy, Probe Steam Academy, St. Cecelia, The Biome, Cahokia High School, McCluer South Berkeley High School, McCluer High School, City Academy, Webster Groves High School, Buder Elementary, North Campus, The College School, Duchesne Elementary and The Wilson School.

 CONNECTIONS: Social Awareness, Public Speaking, Critical Thinking, Character Building, Literacy and Creative Writing.